-At Nanpean School, the highest standards of behaviour are expected and encouraged at all times, so that our school can be an orderly and positive learning environment.
-At all times the children are expected to be polite, and to show consideration and respect for others' feeling, needs and property.
-This also includes behaviour outside of school that may negatively impact other pupils, which includes Cyberbullying (for example), as we have a duty to respond to this in the best interests of our children and community.
+At Nanpean School, the highest standards of behaviour are expected and encouraged so that our school can be an orderly, learning environment.
+At all times the children are expected to be polite, and to show consideration and respect for others feeling, needs and property.